API Usage

 - Label keys clearly (dev/prod/client)

-- Track usage per key
+- Track credit usage per key

 - Document which key serves which purpose

-- Consider annual plans for stable workloads
+- Consider higher tiers for production workloads

 Performance & Reliabilityโ